pythonarcade/arcade/doc/programming_guide/gui/concept.rst

-A texture button a few more arguments than a flat button. ``texture``, ``texture_hovered``, and ``texture_pressed`` will change the texture displayed on the button respectively. ``scale`` will change the scaling or size of the button - it's similar to the sprite :py:attr:`~arcade.Sprite.scale`.
+A texture button a few more arguments than a flat button. ``texture``, ``texture_hovered``, and ``texture_pressed`` will change the texture displayed on the button respectively. ``scale`` will change the scaling or size of the button - it's similar to the sprite :py:attr:`~arcade.BasicSprite.scale`.

 .. hint::
     This widget *does* have ``width`` and ``height`` parameters, but they only